VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 ___

 + **<u>Akanthai: Finale</u>:**
-**Akanthai** composed of eigth **Thunder III** spread around the boss in melee range and two additional *Thorns* will spawn on a random intercardinal, opposite of each other.
+**Akanthai** composed of eight **Thunder III** spread around the boss in melee range and two additional *Thorns* will spawn on a random intercardinal, opposite of each other.
-Every player will also recieve a **Aero III** with every DPS tethered to one *Thorn* and the tanks/Healers to the other, <span class='speDebuff'>Thornpricked</span> lasts 12 seconds.
+Every player will also receive a **Aero III** with every DPS tethered to one *Thorn* and the tanks/Healers to the other, <span class='speDebuff'>Thornpricked</span> lasts 12 seconds.
 The resolve order is:
   + **Fleeting Impulse** on every players.
   + **Aero III** resolves for everyone.